FNNDSC/oldir/README.md

 base/b/r  5y
 ```

-If we were to run `olddirs --since 5y base` we would want the output to include `base/a/w`, and `base/b`,
+If we were to run `olddir --since 5y base` we would want the output to include `base/a/w`, and `base/b`,
 since all subpaths of those paths are 5 years or older.
 We would not want the output to include
 `base/a` since `base/a/q` is under `base/a` but `base/a/q` is _not_ older than 5 years.
 Neither would we want the output to include `base/b/e` nor `base/b/r` since we want to aggregate the